Curriculum: A Didactic Component

 Board Preparation

-LVHN continues to maintain a high board pass rate on the American Board of Internal Medicine (ABIM) certification exam.
-The residency utilizes a few methods to help prepare our residents for the board examination, including the following:
+Lehigh Valley Health Network (LVHN)’s Internal Medicine Residency has historically maintained a high board-pass rate on the American Board of Internal Medicine (ABIM) certification exam.
+The residency utilizes multiple methods to prepare our residents for the board examination, including the following:

-• American College of Physician’s MKSAP books (provided during internship year).
+• American College of Physicians’ (ACP) MKSAP books (provided during internship year).

-• Monthly Board Review Lectures organized by the chief medical resident and core faculty members.
+• Weekly board review lectures organized by the chief medical resident and core faculty members.

 • The annual ACP in-service training exam is taken each year by the residents, assessing current knowledge and offering analysis for needed areas of improvement.